 C. District Staff continues to work on reducing the impacts of the State Truck and Bus Rule on local fleets, but due to a recent lawsuit against the State, flexibility options have been curtailed.
 Staff is still pursuing an option for preowned model year 2006 and newer trucks from other parts of the state to be made available for local fleets to purchase at minimal cost.
-The statewide effort on this has faltered, and staff is trying to find a way to implement it for our local fleets only, though we would have to manage the program.
+The statewide effort on this has failed, and staff is trying to find a way to implement it for our local fleets only, though the State still has significant hurdles in place to do this.
+Legislation was being considered by the State to remove some of significant hurdles in the program.
 This is still in process with the State.